Professor Julie Gottlieb

 - Research group

-- Vernon Jones (MPhil) - Improving the Social and Working Conditions of Miners 1920-1946: The Contribution of the Miners' Welfare Fund.
+- Vernon Jones - Improving the Social and Working Conditions of Miners 1920-1946: The Contribution of the Miners' Welfare Fund

-- Isabelle Carter (second supervisor) - The lived experience of multi-storey council housing in post-war Sheffield and Manchester.
+- Isabelle Carter (second supervisor) - The lived experience of post-war multi-storey council housing: reassessing Sheffield's Park Hill and Manchester's Hulme.

 - Liam Liburd - The Eternal Imperialists: Empire, Race and Gender on the British Radical Right, 1918-1968.